-However, if you come from the promenade or the old town, you will have to do some serious stair climbing if you want to visit the church and get that epic view with the lake in the background.
+However, if you come from the promenade or the old town, you will have to do some serious stair climbing if you want to get that epic view with the lake in the background.

 Nonetheless, it is worth it!
 It was – is – one of the most charming and Italian-like places I have seen in Switzerland.
 Every single step was worth it.